 Oahe Downstream Archery and Shooting Complex

-The shooting complex is now ADA compliant and comprised of ten 100-yard shooting stations, two 50-yard shooting stations, two 300-yard shooting stations, two handgun bays with six shooting benches and room for standing shooting within the 25-yard handgun bays.
+The shooting complex is ADA compliant and comprised of ten 100-yard shooting stations, two 50-yard shooting stations, two 300-yard shooting stations, two handgun bays with six shooting benches and room for standing shooting within the 25-yard handgun bays.
 The complex development includes a dedicated shotgun/trap area to eliminate the conflict that would often occur when shotgunners and long-rifles were firing from the same firing line.
-A total of 20 new concrete shooting benches were constructed and are protected by overhang structures.
+A total of 20 concrete shooting benches are protected by overhang structures.

 The archery complex features both a practice archery range and 14-target archery trail located west of the of the park, off of SD Hwy 1806.
 The archery trail meets NFAA standards for a field archery ½ course, consisting of 14 targets in various terrain and various distances.
 The practice range consists of 3 targets varying from 20 yards to 50 yards, along with a broadhead practice range with shooting yardages from 5 – 60 yards.
 Field tip and target pointed arrows are acceptable (no broad heads are allowed) on the field course and practice ranges.
 Broadhead tipped arrows are permitted on the broadhead sand pit range only.
 The field course trail is a 1-mile loop and surfaced with wood chips.
 The trail is signed and all archers should follow the signs as indicated and proceed along the trail in a counter-clockwise manner.

 Operating hours for the archery range is year-round sun up to sun down.
 See range signage for specific shooting hours of operation.

 North Point Recreation Area Archery and Shooting Range